ZiY1/CCNY-CCVCL-Missile-Project/README.md

 - Learn to use Machine Learning program

 ## ChangeLog
+### Aug 28
+- Added BoundingBox2D
+- Made varies small changes such as renaming some variables to make it easier to understand
 ### Aug 25
 - Updated the Rocket Test folder to Team 1's newest version.
 - Fixed an error in script StartPerception.cs